- Is There a Demonstration About How to Use the Site?

 Is There a Demonstration About How to Use the Site?

-Here is a video that I made going through some of the features.
+4) Here is an older video that I made going through some of the features.
 We are constantly adding new features, so don't be surprised if you see new features that are not on the video.

 The SNP Analyzer is not working fully.
 It only shows some of the categories listed on the SNP pack